Cumulocity-IoT/cumulocity-xdk-agent/README.md

 5. Flash your C8Y Device Agent on your XDK

 ## 1. Prepare SD card
+> NOTE: Make sure your SD card is smaller 32GB, otherwise it can't be formatted in the FAT filesystem format
 1. Format SD in FAT format
-2. Adapt settings in `config.tx`t and copy to SD card.
+2. Adapt settings in `config.txt` and copy to SD card.
 A template for config.txt exists in the project "cumulocity-xdk-agent/resources"

 ## 2. Register XDK in Cumulocity & upload SMART Rest Template